SharePoint/PnP-Guidance/articles/multigeo-userprofileexperience.md

 To learn more, see the [MultiGeo.UserProfileUpdates](https://github.com/SharePoint/PnP/tree/dev/Samples/MultiGeo.UserProfileUpdates) sample.

-#### What about the user's preferred data location (preferredDataLocation) property?
+#### Updating the preferred data location property
-The user's preferred data location (preferredDataLocation) is special kind of property: this property indicates the preferred geo location of this user which impacts the following:
+The user's preferred data location (**preferredDataLocation** property) indicates the preferred geo location for the user.
+This affects the following:

-- The user's personal site will be provisioned in this geo location
+- The geo location where the user's personal site is provisioned
-- When that user creates a "modern" team site (a.k.a. group site) then this site will be created in this geo location
+- The geo location where the user's group sites are created

-Since the preferred data location is an out of the box property the recommended approach to configure it is using the Microsoft Graph API.
+Because the preferred data location is a default property, we recommend that you use the Microsoft Graph API  to configure it, as shown in the following example.

 ```
 GET https://graph.microsoft.com/v1.0/users/bert@contoso.onmicrosoft.com?$select=preferredDataLocation